-Citation with stable link: Philip A. Harland, 'Isaurians: Ammianus Marcellinus on their incursions and banditry (late fourth century CE),' Last modified January 17, 2023, http://philipharland.com/Blog/?p=12684.
+Citation with stable link: Philip A. Harland, 'Isaurians: Ammianus Marcellinus on their incursions and banditry (late fourth century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 17, 2023, http://philipharland.com/Blog/?p=12684.

-Ancient authors: Ammianus Marcellinus (late fourth century CE), Roman Antiquities / Res Gestae 14.2 (link to Latin text and full translation).
+Ancient authors: Ammianus Marcellinus (late fourth century CE), Roman Antiquities / Res Gestae 14.2 (link).

 Comments: In the context of troubles in the East of the Roman empire in the mid-fourth century reigns of Constantius and Gallus, Ammianus Marcellinus characterizes the Isaurians, a people living in Pisidia and neighbourying Pamphylia.
 Ammianus’ discussion of both the Isaurian actions and the Saracen incursions (on borders with Arabia – link) in this same section of his work have many similarities to them, with both peoples (located far from one another) being characterized as overly violent, bandit-peoples who cause problems for Roman rule.
 So widely applied stereotypes seem to be at work.